heremaps/here-sdk-examples/examples/latest/navigate/flutter/navigation_app/README.md

 The Navigation example app shows how to calculate a route from A to B and how to start turn-by-turn navigation.
 You can find how this is done in [NavigationExample.dart](lib/NavigationExample.dart).

+In addition, this apps contains also an example of how to use the Electronic Horizon features provided by the HERE SDK.
+Note that ADASIS is not natively supported by the HERE SDK.
+Therefore, this example app shows how to use the Electronic Horizon features without a conversion to the ADASIS data format.

 Build instructions:
 -------------------